saasykit/laravel-open-graphy/README.md

 ## psst: Wanna build a SaaS application quickly?

-If you want to build a SaaS app quickly, check out [SaaSykit](https://saasykit.com).
+If you want to build a SaaS app quickly, support us by checking out [SaaSykit](https://saasykit.com).
 It's a SaaS starter kit (boilerplate) that comes packed with all components required to run a modern SaaS software.

 ## Contributing